intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 ```
 __Parameters__:

 * `json_path` The JSON file path containing the Keras model definition to be loaded.
-Default to be `None` if you choose to load the Keras model from a HDF5 file.
+Default to be `None` if you choose to load a Keras model from a HDF5 file.
-* `hdf5_path` The HDF5 file path containing the pre-trained Keras model weights with or without the model architecture.
+* `hdf5_path` The HDF5 file path containing the pre-trained weights with or without the model architecture.
 Default to be `None` if you choose to only load the model definition from JSON but not to load weights.
-In this case, initialized weights will be used for the model.
+In this case, BigDL will use initialized weights for the model.
 * `by_name`  Whether to load the weights of layers by name.
 Use this option only when you provide a HDF5 file.
 Default to be `False`, meaning that  weights are loaded based on the network's execution order topology.
 Otherwise, if it is set to be `True`, only those layers with the same name will be loaded with weights.

 __NOTES__: